 A secure start for your child’s education

-• Licensed group childcare is available for ages 30 months – 5 years old in Little Cedars @ Spruce Grove & the Early Years Centre @ Spring Creek.
+• Licensed group childcare is available for ages 30 months – 5 years old in Little Cedars at Spruce Grove & Wildflowers at Spring Creek.

 WWS has been accepted into B.C.’s Child Care Fee Reduction Initiative (CCFRI), which may provide a reduction of up to $545 per month for group care for children aged 3 to kindergarten, and up to $900/month for group toddler care (under 36 months).
 Parents do not need to apply; fee reductions are applied to fees.

-In addition, qualified families are also recommended to apply for the Affordable Childcare Benefit for more assistance (for Little Cedars & Early Years Centre participants only).
+In addition, qualified families are also recommended to apply for the Affordable Childcare Benefit for more assistance (Little Cedars & Wildflowers participants only).

 Times: 8:00-4:00PM